 Dr Xiaolei Liu

-In the last a few years, his computational work has been extended to data science/mining based on principles with Python3 and Machine Learning established by various Intelligent frameworks (Scikit-Learn, TensorFlow, and Keras).
-Recently, his research is concentrated more on using high-frequency data for wind power prediction/condition monitoring/pattern identification through diverse intelligent algorithms, such as Random Forests, Decision Trees, Dimensionality Reduction, Unsupervised Learning Techniques, Deep Learning, and Convolutional/Recurrent Neural Networks.
+In the last a few years, his computational work has been extended to data science/mining based on machine learning and deep learning established by various intelligent frameworks (such as Scikit-Learn, TensorFlow, and Keras).
+Recently, his research is concentrated more on investigations of wide-ranging engineering challenges in faults detection/prediction through digital signals, wind power forecasting, and multiphase flow regime identification.

 To be involved in the energy sector outside of academia, he registers with the Engineering Council (UK) as a Chartered Engineer (CEng) and owns the membership in the Institution of Mechanical Engineers (IMechE).
 Furthermore, he is a Fellow in the Higher Education Academy (FHEA) and a recognized teacher for teaching and learning in higher education.
 Also, he is a licensed PRINCE2 Practioner in Project Management.
-He has been a regular reviewer of several leading journals in the energy sector, such as Energy and Applied Energy.
-He has also been invited to organize a few international conferences in renewable energies.
+He is the associate editor of Energy Systems (Springer-Verlag GmbH Germany, part of Springer Nature) and have been a regular reviewer of several leading journals in the energy sector, such as Renewable Energy, Energy and Applied Energy.
+He has also been invited to organize a few international conferences in the renewable energy sector.